Reine Village in Lofoten Islands, Norway

-- Different arrangements may apply for a UK national covered by the Withdrawal Agreement (i.e. UK nationals resident in EU prior to 2021) or has exercised their right as a family member of an EU national.
+- Different arrangements may apply for a UK national covered by the Withdrawal Agreement (i.e. UK nationals resident in EU prior to 2021) in their host country or has exercised their right as a family member of an EU national.

 - Switzerland and the UK have agreed (initially for 2021 and 2022) for service suppliers to work for up to 90 days per calendar year without a work permit being required, as per current rules, and includes provisions on the recognition of professional qualifications.
 Further information can be found in our Guiding Regulation page (access for ETOA members only – log in required).

 - Further information from European Commission: Non-EU nationals, Posted workers, Work permits

-- Further information from UK Government: Providing services and travelling for business to EU/EEA and Switzerland from 1 January 2021, Visit Europe business travel extra requirements, Paying National Insurance contributions
+- Further information from UK Government: UK nationals travelling to the EU/EFTA for work, Visit Europe business travel extra requirements, Paying National Insurance contributions

 - The UK Government has introduced a new ‘points based’ immigration system which applies to all non-UK nationals (ending free movement for EU nationals except for Irish or EU nationals resident in the UK prior to 1 January 2021).

 - Policy paper (24 May 2021) on future immigration and border control including new graduate route from summer 2021.
 Information on the Electronic Travel Authorisation (ETA) scheme for short stay visitors can be found on our visas and border page.

 - The UK is no longer participating in the Erasmus+ exchange programme.
 UK Government will introduce a new programme called Turing starting in September 2021.
 The UK will continue to participate fully in the current (2014-2020) Erasmus+ and ESC programmes for the full duration of the project.